About Custom IPS Policies

 The base templates include the same list of intrusion rules (also known as signatures), but they differ in the actions taken for each rule.
 For example, a rule might be enabled in one policy, but disabled in another policy.
 For another example, you may find that a particular rule is giving you too many false positives, where the rule is blocking traffic that you do not want blocked; you can disable the rule without needing to switch to a less-secure intrusion policy.
 You could alternatively change it to alert on matches without dropping traffic.

-Warning: We strongly recommend creating a custom IPS policy based on the templates below instead of modifying the base layer of templates mentioned below.
-If you need to troubleshoot your policies, Cisco TAC can easily revert to a default base template without losing your customized changes.
+Warning: Do not modify the default IPS policies provided with an FTD enabled with Snort 3.
+We strongly recommend creating new custom IPS policies based on the templates below, and to use a unique name for the new policy that is different from the names of the default IPS policies listed below.
+If you need to troubleshoot your policies, Cisco TAC can easily locate the custom policy and revert to a default policy; this keeps your network protected without losing your customized changes.

 The base templates provided are suggested configurations based on the type of protection your network might need.
 You can use any of the following templates as the base when you create a new policy: